 We store addressing query strings both in our server logs and for your retrieval via the

-We keep this data for up to 28 days.
-This allows us to diagnose performance issues (i.e. slow running queries) and provide us with actionable data to improve our service.
-It is also a useful resource for clients integrating against the API or diagnosing buggy integrations.
+This data is available in your search archive for 28 days.
+It is a useful resource for clients integrating against the API or diagnosing buggy integrations.

 2. Browsing Data